SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-1-nested-loops/example-rectangle-10x10/example-rectangle-10x10.md

 ## Solution using Nested Loops

 The above solution uses a trick to avoid nesting loops: it prints 10 stars using the string constructor (instead of printing a star 10 times in a nested loop).
-Another solution, using nested for-loops, might look like this:
+Another solution, using **nested for-loops**, might look like this:

 ![](/assets/chapter-6-images/01.Rectangle-of-10-x-10-stars-nested-loops.png)